shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

     ![new topic close](./img/mlbot13.png)

-    Rembember that our first story looks like this.
+    Remember that our first story looks like this.
     ![Mad Libs Example](./img/ml01.png)

 20. So our bot needs to ask our user for the exclamation value to fill in the first blank.
 In the Bot Says box enter "Question 1: Tell me an exclamation?".